320th Field Artillery Regiment: World War I

-Interwar
+Interwar period

+The 320th Field Artillery arrived at the port of New York on 7 May 1919 on the troopship USS Kentuckian and was demobilized on 12 May 1919 at Camp Dix, New Jersey.
+Pursuant to the National Defense Act of 1920, it was reconstituted in the Organized Reserve on 24 June 1921, assigned to the 82nd Division, and allotted to the Fourth Corps Area.
+The regiment was initiated on 7 December 1921 with regimental headquarters at Columbia, South Carolina.
+Subordinate battalion headquarters were concurrently organized as follows: 1st Battalion at Greenville, South Carolina, and 2nd Battalion at Sumter, South Carolina.
+The regimental headquarters was relocated on 8 July 1927 to Spartanburg, South Carolina.
+The regiment conducted annual summer training with the 2nd Battalion, 16th Field Artillery Regiment at Fort Bragg, North Carolina, and also conducted Citizens' Military Training Camps at Fort Bragg some years as an alternate form of summer training.
+The primary ROTC "feeder" school for new Reserve lieutenants for the regiment was The Citadel in Charleston, South Carolina.

 World War II

-Reactivated with the 82nd Infantry Division on 25 March 1942 as the 320th Field Artillery Battalion, the 320th was converted to a Glider Field Artillery Battalion (GFAB) when the 82nd converted to an airborne division on 15 August 1942.
+On 25 March 1942, the 320th Field Artillery was ordered into active military service with the rest of the 82nd Division.
+On 15 August 1942, the 320th was converted to a glider field artillery battalion (GFAB) when the 82nd converted to an airborne division.
 After training in the United States at Camp Claiborne, Louisiana, and Fort Bragg, North Carolina, the battalion departed the New York Port of Embarkation in late April 1943.
 Arriving in Casablanca, French Morocco in early May, the 320th staged with the 325th Glider Infantry Regiment (GIR) Combat Team at Marnia, Algieria, under the command of Lieutenant Colonel Paul Wright.
 The 320th remained with the 325th in reserve near Kairouan, Tunisia, during the fighting in Sicily.